 Some historians consider the 1935 Pittsburgh Crawfords to be the best team in the history of the Negro Leagues.

-During the winter of 1940–41, he returned to Pennsylvania to become manager of the Philadelphia Stars.
-The Stars finished that season going 15-46, and he was dismissed following the season.
+During the winter of 1940–41, Charleston returned to Pennsylvania to become manager of the Philadelphia Stars.

-As a result, Charleston officially retired from his career in the collective known as professional Negro Leagues Baseball in 1941.
+As a result, Charleston officially announced retired from his career in the collective known as professional Negro Leagues Baseball in 1941.

 He was named league player of the week honors in June of 1943.